litestar-org/litestar/docs/usage/routing/parameters.rst

 .. note::

-    You only need to define the parameter in the function declaration if it's actually used inside the function.
-If the path parameter is part of the path, but the function doesn't use it, it's fine to omit it.
+    You only need to define the parameter in the function declaration if it is actually used inside the function.
+If the path parameter is part of the path, but the function does not use it, it is fine to omit it.
 It will still be validated and added to the openapi schema correctly.